Kaiser Sepsis Calculator

 What Is the Kaiser Sepsis Calculator?

 The Kaiser Sepsis Calculator applies the Kaiser Permanente Sepsis Early Warning System (SEWS) to quickly gauge a patient's sepsis risk at the bedside.
-It scores four SIRS (Systemic Inflammatory Response Syndrome) criteria — temperature, heart rate, respiratory rate, and oxygen saturation — then layers in organ dysfunction markers and infection status to stratify risk from Low to High.
+It scores four SIRS (Systemic Inflammatory Response Syndrome) criteria: temperature, heart rate, respiratory rate, and oxygen saturation.
+It then layers in organ dysfunction markers and infection status to stratify risk from Low to High.

 Clinicians developed SEWS because sepsis kills roughly 270,000 Americans each year, and the first hour of treatment matters more than almost any other factor.
 A score-based tool gives nurses, emergency physicians, and rapid-response teams a shared language for triage decisions, helping cut the time between suspicion and action.

 This calculator is rooted in the Sepsis-3 consensus published by Singer et al. in JAMA (2016), which redefined sepsis as life-threatening organ dysfunction caused by a dysregulated host response to infection.
-It's designed for education and clinical reference — not as a replacement for physician judgment.
+It's designed for education and clinical reference, not a replacement for physician judgment.
 You can learn more about the team behind this tool and the editorial standards we follow from our editorial team.

 Understanding SIRS Criteria

-SIRS — Systemic Inflammatory Response Syndrome — describes the body's non-specific alarm response to a wide range of insults, from infection to trauma to pancreatitis.
-The four measurable markers (temperature, heart rate, respiratory rate, and white blood cell count — or SpO2 as a proxy) were standardized by the 1991 ACCP/SCCM Consensus Conference.
+SIRS, short for Systemic Inflammatory Response Syndrome, describes the body's non-specific alarm response to a wide range of insults: infection, trauma, pancreatitis, and more.
+The four measurable markers (temperature, heart rate, respiratory rate, and white blood cell count, with SpO2 often used as a proxy) were standardized by the 1991 ACCP/SCCM Consensus Conference.
 Meeting two or more criteria doesn't confirm sepsis, but it does tell you the body is mounting a systemic stress response worth investigating.

 The limitation of SIRS alone is its low specificity.
-A marathon runner arriving in the ED after a race might show HR 104, RR 22, and a temperature of 100.8°F — and be in perfect health.
-That's why SIRS works best as a screen, not a diagnosis, and why pairing it with infection assessment and organ dysfunction markers is essential.
+A marathon runner arriving in the ED after a race might show HR 104, RR 22, and a temperature of 100.8°F and still be in perfect health.
+That's why SIRS works best as a screen, not a diagnosis, and why pairing it with infection assessment and organ dysfunction markers matters so much.
 You can explore the SIRS vs. Sepsis distinction in detail in our SIRS criteria explainer.

 How Sepsis-3 Changed Early Detection